AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - ability to integrate custom Basilisk modules that are kept outside of the core Basilisk folder
     - GPU based methods to evaluate solar radiation pressure forces and torques
     - atmospheric drag evaluation using multi-faceted spacecraft model
-    - upgrading :ref:`vizInterface` to support showing info panels and HUD multiple spacecraft with thruster
     - working on a new messaging system that is much faster to log, avoids ever connecting to the wrong message type, etc.

 Version |release|